SamusAranX/systemd-webhook-notifier/README.md

 This is a small tool that enables systemd unit `OnFailure=` reporting via webhooks.\
 I made this because I couldn't be bothered to set up sendmail.

+**Note:** This was created solely to alert me in case services that are triggered by timers fail.
+This was not tested with sockets or other types of unit files.

 ## Setup

 ### Building